paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-3-the-future-is-advanced-artefacts.md

 In the end, we went with a multi-pronged approach and created mechanisms that allowed authorisation in several ways i.e. user, role and service level.

 Our security is of the utmost importance and having authorisation tokens written to files was an absolute no-go.
 Everything by default was going to be applied to the running shell process in order for it to be used and thrown away when finished.
-That was implemented across several different shells such as bash, Powershell and windows command prompt.
+That was implemented across several different shells such as bash, Powershell and Windows command prompt.

 With our authorisation mechanism now in place, working and flexible enough to handle different operating systems and shells, the other features were much more straightforward.